LucHermitte/vim-build-tools-wrapper/doc/make_run.md

 ### Configuration

 The option `(bpg):BTW.project_config` says what to do on `:Config`.

 When `(bpg):BTW.project_config.type` equals
   * `modeline`, add a _let-modeline_
   * `makefile`, open the make file named `(bpg):BTW.project_config.file` in `(bpg):BTW.project_config.wd`.
   * `ccmake`, starts ccmake in `(bpg):BTW.project_config.wd`, with `(bpg):BTW.project_config.args` as parameters.
+  * other compilation chains can be supported, you can even drop your one in `{rtp}/autoload/lh/btw/chain/`, but sorry it's not documented at the time.

 ### Report errors